pbchase/kite_bar_parts/README.md

 ![](images/stopper_block_v4.png)

 [separation\_block](separation_block_v1.scad) - This component transfers load from the main flying lines by providing a pair of parallel bore holes.
 Each flying line passes through a bore hole.
 The flying line is trapped on the lower side of the block via a larks head of relatively fat line.
 The pair of bore holes surround a larger, central bore hole.
 The central bore hole allows a heavier line to be secured to the separation block.
 The upper end is secured via an overhand knot.
 The lower end of the central line entraps a low friction ring that acts as a pulley for the trim line.
+An [STL File](separation_block_v1_9a972b6.stl) is available.

 ![](images/separation_block_v1.png)